ewfx/sradg-smart-detectors/README.md

 ## ⚙️ What It Does
 Explain the key features and functionalities of your project.
+Classify the detected anomaly
+Break resolution summaries and notifies
+Correct the same in source system.

 ## 🛠️ How We Built It
 Briefly outline the technologies, frameworks, and tools used in development.
+Python

 ## 🚧 Challenges We Faced
 Describe the major technical or non-technical challenges your team encountered.